andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Musical cues

 <h4 class="article-subheader">"Jetlagged?"</h4>
 Mark asks with a slight kick to the left foot of my vaguely animated corpse.

 I peel open an eyelid and muster the strength for a mumbled "yeah."

-"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that my brain files under the heading of "ornery."
-An impish grin I'll be intimately familiar with over the next two weeks.
+"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile.
+An impish grin I'll become intimately familiar with over the next two weeks.

 I scrape myself off the floor, still reeling from
 <a href="/traveler/2023_05-scandinavia.html" target="_blank" rel="noopener noreferrer">3 weeks in Scandinavia</a>.